ZaryabAhmed22/ZaryabAhmed22/README.md

 - :man_teacher: I teach Maths, Physics and Cmputer Science and English to high school students.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](your-linkedin-url)

 ---
+### :man_technologist: Interest :
+It's not always like I'm coding or learning something only related to tech, I have other hobies and activities as well

+- :basketball_man: Captain of my football/soccer team FK Krieger.
+Football is like my first love and I'm playing this game since I was a kid.
+I am so passionate about this sport that I still manage some time to play it.

+- :weight_lifting: Fitness freak.
+Despite a very busy schedule I am concious about my diet and spare some time from my daily routin to hit the gym.
+It's so difficult to do a lot of things in only 24 hours but <strong>a balanced life is a happy life.</strong>

+- :man_cook: I love cooking.
+I'm a pretty good cook and always prepare food after gym exercise or football match.
+I love to create new combinations and tastes.

+---